 Benefits – Cost = Value Capture

 Even more simple, of course, is this concept: Why do customers purchase your products or services?
 Nobody will choose a product or service that doesn’t benefit them.
+Search Engine Marketing uses a blend of copywriting,

 When your competitors are big, chances are that they can offer just about everything.
 The trick is to find something that they either aren’t doing or pursue a customer base that has been missed.
 If they’re offering low prices, develop a premium offering.
 When their domain is enterprise sales, focus on smaller businesses that have been ignored the whole time.
 Pursuing the same market is fine too, but make sure that you focus on making your value proposition as strong as possible and know it’s going to be an uphill battle.

 One easy way to find out your value proposition is to talk with your current customers and learn why they went with you instead of someone else.
 Do some customer discovery – it helps you develop your brand and also builds stronger relationships with your customers.
+Spectreresearch uses its Search Engine Optimization strategy to keep all eyes on you.

 2. Get Reviews, Testimonials, and Case Studies

 Building a strong reputation of your own is just as important as your value proposition.
 You might be great, but without reviews, who knows the difference?
 Did you know that research has indicated that the number of reviews, and not necessarily the quality of reviews, is one of the strongest predictors of sales?
 Testimonials are a great way to help put the potential purchaser relate to your product.
 Case Studies help potential customers understand the results of your product or service in a way that pure marketing copy might not be able to.
-Remember, people are looking at you for a benefit – happy customers indicate that you have something there is a benefit to be gained.
+Remember, people are looking at you for a benefit – happy customers indicate that you have something there is a benefit to be gained like a perfectly competitive Strategy.

 Large competitors generally have a lot of reviews for their products.
 While you may not be immediately able to match them now, remember that developing a strong business is not a sprint – it is a marathon.
 Acquiring 2 positive reviews a week for your business might not sound like a lot, but over the course of a year, that’s 104 positive reviews.